 Warning: Last items in stock!

-Featuring plated brass, seamless ferrules, and short, polished black handles, these brushes provide superior spring, control and water-carrying performance, ensuring they are perfect for use with Watercolours.
+Featuring plated brass, seamless ferrules, and short, polished red and black handles, these brushes provide superior control and performance, ensuring they are perfect for use with both oils and acrylics.

 What is a round brush?